mangala-karunarathne/SL-Civil-Tube-Web-Site/README.md

 # **SL-Civil-Tube-Web-Site**

-### Web Design For Beginners, Centre for Open and Distance Learning (CODL) - conducted by Department of Information Technology, Faulty of Information Technology, University of Moratuwa
+### Course Name : Web Design For Beginners

+Conducted by, Centre for Open and Distance Learning (CODL)

+Department of Information Technology, Faulty of Information Technology, University of Moratuwa

 ## Introduction